mvysny/karibu-testing/karibu-testing-v10/README.md

 to retrieve filtered items, in order to verify that the filter on your data provider works properly.

 Finally, call `msComboBox.selectByLabel()` to select an item by its label, changing the value of the combobox.
+Java: `MultiSelectComboBoxUtilsKt.selectByLabel()`

 When using `ComponentRenderer` to render items in the dropdown overlay, call `msComboBox._getRenderedComponentFor()`/`MultiSelectComboBoxUtilsKt._getRenderedComponentFor()` to call renderer